midnightntwrk/midnight-architecture/proposals/0013-hd-wallet-options.md

 1. to follow BIP-44, with to-be specified coin type and private keys being seed to a unified key derivation for Night, Dust and other credentials
 2. to follow BIP-32 key derivation, with paths similar to CIP-1852, each credential having its separate role assigned

 In both cases, an ECDSA private key on secp256k1 would be used as an input to further key derivation.
-While fundamentally it should not be done, in this particular case, where secp256k1 base field is so close in size to 2^256, it is found that impact on security is small enough to make this shortcut acceptable.
+Generally treating keys as uniform bitstrings should not be done, though in this particular case, where secp256k1 base field is so close in size to 2^256, it is found that impact on security is negligible, which makes this approach acceptable.

 ### Variant 1 - BIP-44 + all account keys derived from a single seed